Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 So how do we now get from [this skeleton](http://share-elm.com/sprout/527ac4dde4b06194fd2d16ed) to [the final game](https://github.com/Dobiasd/Breakout/blob/master/Main.elm)?

-First let us complete our model and our view, and then write the update code to will everyhing with life.
+First let us complete our model and our view, and then write the update code to will everything with life.

 ### Model